What is the role of Java Full Stack Developer?

 2. Networking Capabilities

-Java offers built-in libraries to create and manage network connections, making it easier to build distributed systems.
-The java.net package provides classes for working with protocols like HTTP and FTP, and allows you to create clients and servers to communicate over a network.
+Java has built-in libraries to establish and manage network connections, which allows you to build distributed systems more effectively.
+Java's java.net package provides classes to work with different protocols like HTTP and FTP, and it is possible to implement clients and servers to communicate using Java's networking APIs as well.

 3. Collections Framework

-The Collections framework is a group of classes and interfaces that implement commonly used data structures, such as lists, sets, and maps.
-The framework provides powerful methods to manipulate and store data efficiently.
+The Collections framework is a group of classes and interfaces that implement typical data structures, such as lists, sets, and maps, along with methods that provide an efficient means to manipulate data and store `data` when needed.

 Advanced Java Features